ThePJB/minimix/README.md

 yea ideally i can just forward cpal device shit so i dont have to do it ay

 seems like i broke it from

+well it works in 4e10db and also the clap sound in that is dope xD but takes 5ever to compute ay

+does saving 2 channels wav work?